Output regulation of infinite-dimensional nonlinear systems: a forwarding approach for contraction semigroups: Introduction

 Robust output regulation in one of the oldest problems in control theory.
 It consists in designing a feedback law which ensures that the output of a system tracks a given reference, even in the presence of external disturbances.
 If a feedback law can be designed to stabilize the system at some target point then a natural strategy to regulate the output robustly with respect to constant disturbances consists in adding an integral action to the system.
 Then, one must find a new feedback law that stabilizes the augmented system (i.e., the state and the output integrator) at some equilibrium point even in the presence of constant disturbances.
 The integrator guarantees that the output is at the reference when the full state is at the equilibrium.

-While the theory of output regulation for linear finite-dimensional systems is well-understood since the seminal work of E. Davidson \cite{Davison, 1101104}, many problems remain open in the case of nonlinear and/or infinite-dimensional systems.
+While the theory of output regulation for linear finite-dimensional systems is well-understood since the seminal work of E. Davidson \cite{Davison, 1101104} (see also \cite{francis1975internal}), many problems remain open in the case of nonlinear and/or infinite-dimensional systems.
 In \cite{Pohjolainen, POHJOLAINEN1985622}, S. Pohjolainen proposed an extension of the finite-dimensional linear robust regulation theory to the infinite-dimensional context.
 In particular, a controller based on an output integrator was investigated.
-More recently, this work has been continued in \cite{paunonen2010internal, 2156-8472_2021_1_95, doi:10.1137/17M1136407} where an internal model principle was developed to reject a wider class of disturbances (and not only constant ones).
-This theory however struggles to deal with nonlinearities.
-In the finite-dimensional context, a strategy to take them into account is the so-called \emph{forwarding} approach, devised by F. Mazenc and L. Praly in \cite{praly-mazenc-forwarding} and developed with different purposes in \cite{kaliora2005stabilization,benachour2013forwarding, astolfi-praly}.
+More recently, this work has been continued in \cite{bymes2000output,rebarber2003internal,paunonen2010internal,paunonen2015controller, doi:10.1137/17M1136407} where an internal model principle was developed to reject a wider class of disturbances (and not only constant ones).
+Other works focusing on output regulation of particular linear partial differential equations include \cite{guo2018adaptive,lhachemi2021,guo2022output}, to mention only a few.
+In comparison, very few attempts to tackle infinite-dimensional nonlinear output regulation problems exist in the literature, especially in an abstract framework.
+For instance, \cite{logemann2000time} dealt with single-input single-output linear distributed parameter systems subject to some input nonlinearity, while \cite{natarajan2016approximate} focused on local approximate regulation of Lipschitz perturbations of linear systems.